 The Decision on admission or on non-admission of an applicant to study must include the grounds for decision and guidance on how to submit an appeal for a review of the Decision within an appeal procedure.

-If the Decision fails to be delivered, it will be posted on the official board of TBU in Zlín.
+If the Decision fails to be delivered, it will be posted on the official board of TBU.
 The Decision is considered as delivered after 15 days of its posting on the official board of TBU.

 Appeal Procedure